JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 ![question 5 result](img/image-6.png)

-Another approach that helped me in a similiar situation was to look at the overall commands issued by the adversary.
+Another approach that helped me in a similar situation was to look at the overall commands issued by the adversary.
 Sorting it by the amount of calls and filtering-out some things that are not interesting could also lead to a trace to look for the "net user" command.
 ![statistics](img/image-7.png)

 ## Question 6
 **What is the name of the .exe that was used to dump credentials?**
-Due to the fact that I have been observing quite a few looks in the previous five questions I accidentally stumbled upon this answer.
+Due to the fact that I have been observing quite a few logs in the previous five questions I accidentally stumbled upon this answer.
-The first instict however should be too look for "mimikatz.exe" since it's the most common tool that is being used to dump any kind of credentials.
+The first instinct however should be to look for "mimikatz.exe" since it's the most common tool that is being used to dump any kind of credentials.
 When searching for it, we do see some action, but there never was any "dumping".
 If you're lucky you searched just for
 ```